 Anthropology of Children and Youth Network

-The Anthropology of Children and Youth Network celebrated its five year anniversary this summer.
-The Networks brings together academics and practitioners engaged in research and work with children and youth.
-An official EASA network since March 2012, it organises monthly seminars at VU University Amsterdam, that promote child- and youth-oriented theory, methodology, and research ethics.
-Besides, it serves as a platform for (interdisciplinary) academic research and enhances dialogue with practitioners through joint research projects, publications and conferences.
+The Anthropology of Children and Youth Network was formed in March 2012.
+The Network brings together academics and practitioners engaged in research and work with children and youth.
+To-date it has organised monthly seminars promoting child- and youth-oriented theory, methodology, and research ethics; and it has served as a platform for (interdisciplinary) academic research and enhances dialogue with practitioners through joint research projects, publications and conferences.

 The impetus to form this Network (and the preceding Working Group) in June 2009, is the neglect of the voices, perceptions and realities of children and youth in research and practice.
 In anthropological writings, young people have commonly been depicted as objects rather than agents in processes of socialisation and, as a consequence, as unreliable or insignificant informants.
 It is our epistemological stance that children and youth are simultaneously socialised in their local social and cultural settings, and act as constructors of social environments and interpreters of culture.
 The concepts of children and youth are defined within their relational, cultural and local contexts in which age ranges and characteristics of who are considered to be children and youth vary.